 Must Read: Roomba 650 vs 770: Pros & Cons and Verdict

-We’ve tested Roomba 770 on different surfaces to found out how well it could operate and fight against various things.
-At our surprise, Roomba 770 did a pretty good job, but it had some problems too.
+We’ve tested Roomba 770 on different surfaces to find out how well it could operate and cope with various things.
+To our surprise, Roomba 770 did a pretty good job, but it had some problems too.

 To begin with, Roomba 770 is a robotic vacuum that cleans your house randomly, and it doesn’t use any preplanned cleaning routine like the Roomba 960 and 980.

-Now, this might sound like a no big deal, but if you think about it a little more, it is.
+This might not sound like a big deal, but if you think about it a little more, it is.
 Having a random cleaning style may result in things like this:

-- Excessive Energy Consumption – Considering that Roomba 770 doesn’t know where’s what and what places need more or less cleaning, it’ll continually hit the same spots over and over.
-Lastly, some parts of your house will be left untouched, and a large part of battery’s life ruined for nothing
+- Excessive Energy Consumption – Considering that Roomba 770 doesn’t know what’s where and what places need more or less cleaning, it’ll continually hit the same spots over and over.
+Lastly, some parts of your house will be left untouched and a large part of the battery’s life drained for nothing

-- Obstacle Colliding – Since Roomba 770 doesn’t have a good navigation system and it can’t detect the location of obstacles, it might lead to cases when Roomba 770 crashes into walls, stands and tables at high speed
+- Obstacle Colliding – Since Roomba 770 doesn’t have a good navigation system and it can’t detect the location of obstacles, it might lead to cases of Roomba 770 crashing into walls, stands and tables at high speed

 But, hey, let’s talk about some good things too.
 When we tested Roomba 770 against dirt, fur, stains and dust, Roomba 770 did a spectacular job.
 Every time we checked the dustbin, it was full of dirt.
 Roomba 770 left minimal to no dirt behind.